reuters-graphics/style/packages/guide/content/graphics-rig/working-with-media-files/page.md

 >    - scss/
 >    - **static/**

 Please note: **Anything you put into this directory will be published with your page**, so keep large raw files or working drafts out of this folder.
+(Put that stuff in `project-files/`.)

 ## Contents